Steve Cohen (author): Career

-Since 1983, Steve has been an adjunct professor and NYU and Fordham, as well as a guest lecturer at his alma mater, Brown and various other schools, including Dartmouth, Columbia, Stanford and many of the SUNY schools.
+Since 1983, Cohen has been an adjunct professor and NYU and Fordham.

 As a Contributing Author

-Beginning in 1976, Steve began writing articles for magazines and Newspapers.
-He has written – most on issues of public policy – for The New York Times, The Wall Street Journal, The New York Sun, The New York Observer, Forbes, Bloomberg View, The Daily Beast, City Journal, The Naval Institute Proceedings, Inside Higher Education, The Chronicle of Higher Education, The Brown Alumni Magazine, and Mademoiselle – among others.
-He's apparently the first person to have had two different Op-Ed articles in The New York Times and The Wall Street Journal on the same day.
-(March 20, 2014.)
+Beginning in 1976, Steve began writing articles for magazines and newspapers.
+He has written – most on issues of public policy – for The New York Times, The Wall Street Journal, The New York Sun, The New York Observer, Bloomberg View, The Daily Beast, and others.

 Books

 He has written or co-authored six books: